McClurg Bio

 Monthly Columnist

 American Bar Association Journal, 1997-2001.
-Author of Harmless Error: A Truly Minority View of the Law, humor column that ran for fifty-one months on the Obiter Dicta page.
+Author of Harmless Error: A Truly Minority View of the Law, satirical column that ran for fifty-one months on the Obiter Dicta page of the A.B.A.
+Journal.

 Book Chapters

-Minimizing Medical Malpractice Exposure (with Robert W. Bailey and Philip M. Gerson) in The Sages Manual of Quality, Outcomes & Patient Safety, Society of Gastrointestinal & Endoscopic Surgeons (D. Tichansky et al. eds) (forthcoming 2012).
+Minimizing Medical Malpractice Exposure (with Robert W. Bailey and Philip M. Gerson) in The Sages Manual of Quality, Outcomes & Patient Safety, Society of Gastrointestinal & Endoscopic Surgeons 553–67 (D. Tichansky et al. eds 2012).

 The Ten Commandments of [The First-Year Course of Your Choice] and Paying Respects to Law School’s First Year in Techniques for Teaching Law 6, 23 (Gerald F. Hess & Steve Friedland eds.
 1999).